saraivaugioni/sentinela/README.md

-Visual regression test with Sentinela API + WebDriver
+Visual regression test with Sentinela + WebDriver

 A simple API that combined with WebDriver can perform visual regression test quickly and efficiently.

-Sentinela API - Gen prints from window browser, manager baseline and makes a comparison of results Sentinela API it is written in Java.
+Sentinela - Gen prints from window browser, manager baseline and makes a comparison of results.
+Sentinela it is written in Java.

-How API work?
+How sentinela work?

-1 - Import Sentinela API in your project.
+1 - Import Sentinela in your project.
-2 - Mark some points where Sentinela API will perform the tests.
+2 - Mark some points where Sentinela will perform the tests.
 3 - Run your project as usual.
-4 - Every time point is reached Sentinela API comes in.
+4 - Every time point is reached Sentinela comes in.
 5 - Take a print and save in your baseline.
 6 - Compares the result with another baseline. (if exists).
 7 - Gen tests results report.

 Example code java.

-Prepare Environment: Have webdriver and sentinela API in build path.
+Prepare Environment: Have webdriver and sentinela in build path(use ant or maven).

 import java.util.List;